Are Drag Shows Like Blackface?

 College President has a point when he equates drag queens with black face entertainers.
 He refuses to host a drag show at West Texas A&M University.

-Ed.
-Note: U.S. District Judge Matthew Kacsmaryk ruled on Sept.
-21, 2023 that the LGBTQ student group did not have an inherent constitutional right to hold a drag show (which was advertised as being open to children) over the objections of the university president.
-He called drag shows “sexualized conduct” that can be regulated.
+Judge Kacsmaryk, based in Amarillo, TX and a Trump nominee, originally ruled on Sept.
+21, 2023, that the LGBTQ student group did not have an inherent constitutional right to hold a drag show (which was advertised as family-friendly and being open to children) over the objections of the university president.

 Walter V. Wendler, president of West Texas A&M University, stepped into a First Amendment quagmire this week when he announced the university will not host a planned drag show on campus on March 31 because it “discriminates against womanhood.”